 The Amalihani and the Awangulahani- two Dugu dances are also circular in design direction reversals.

-The primary purpose of the Dugu is placing or appeasing of the Gubida ancestors (deceased Garinagu) on whose behalf it is being held.
-The Gubida is endowed with human qualities for the duration of the Dugu by all those participating.
-The ancestor may invite other Gubida to feast.
+The primary purpose of the Dugu is to place or appease the Ahari ancestors (deceased Garinagu) on whose behalf it is being held.
+The Ahari is endowed with human qualities for the duration of the Dugu by all those participating.
+The ancestor may invite other Ahari to feast.
 The Ancestor Spirit is asked to drink, eat, and dance as wishes.
-At tense moments during the ceremonies, one or more of the participant may lose consciousness and enter a trance-like state called Owehani during which the person assumes the characteristics of the Gubida ancestor being honored.
+At tense moments during the ceremonies, one or more of the participant may lose consciousness and enter a trance-like state called Owehani during which the person assumes the characteristics of the Ahari ancestor being honored.
 At the end of the ceremonies, the ancestor is asked whether he acknowledges receipt of the Dugu.
 Depending on what he says, the ceremony may have to be repeated.